Inside JRE-Germany: A Conversation with former President Christian Ottenbacher

 How long have you been a JRE member?
 What made you join JRE?

 I have been a member of JRE since 1996.
-I found out about JRE through a newspaper article.
-I was impressed by the young community of people my own age.
-So I applied to join.
+I first learned about the organization through a newspaper article and was impressed by the young, dynamic community of chefs my age.
+I applied to join because I wanted to be part of that energy and vision.

 Which JRE values are most important to you, and how do you put them into practice at your restaurant?

-For me, the most important values of the JRE are the passion to be a good host.
+For me, one of the most important JRE values is the passion to be a good host.
 This includes excellent, innovative cuisine as well as taking care of guests in the restaurant.
 It is also important to train and respect your employees.
 Without them, nothing would work in our business.

 Shaping the Future of JRE